ashraful2871/Assingment-9/README.md

 ### **Banner with Slider**

-- A static slider with relevant images.
+- A static slider with relevant images.✅

 ### **Top Brands**

-- Title and brand data.
+- Title and brand data.✅
-- Displays all brand logos with React Fast Marquee.
+- Displays all brand logos with React Fast Marquee.❌
-- Pauses transition on hover.
+- Pauses transition on hover.✅
-- Clicking a logo redirects to the brand route.
+- Clicking a logo redirects to the brand route.❌

 ### **Brands on Sale**

-- Displays brands with `isSaleOn` set to `true`.
+- Displays brands with `isSaleOn` set to `true`.✅
-- Shows brand logo, name, total coupons, and category in a card format.
+- Shows brand logo, name, total coupons, and category in a card format.✅

 ### **Extra Sections**

-- Includes two additional sections with your own ideas (static or dynamic).
+- Includes two additional sections with your own ideas (static or dynamic).❌

 ---

 ## **Brands Page (`/brands`)**

-- Displays all brand information in a card format with a search bar.
+- Displays all brand information in a card format with a search bar.❌
 - Each card includes:
-  - Brand Logo
+  - Brand Logo✅
-  - Brand Name
+  - Brand Name✅
-  - Rating with a star icon
+  - Rating with a star icon✅
-  - Description
+  - Description✅
-  - "View Coupons" button
+  - "View Coupons" button✅
-  - A bouncing text "sale is on" if `isSaleOn` is `true`
+  - A bouncing text "sale is on" if `isSaleOn` is `true`✅
 - Clicking the "View Coupons" button redirects logged-in users to the brand details route.
-Guests are redirected to the login page.
+Guests are redirected to the login page.✅

 ---